 Moonshiners may want to show that their product has high proof and is free of potentially deadly contaminants.
 So they sometimes pour some of theirs on a stump and light it.
 A clear blue flame indicates high proof.
 Any other colors within the flame indicates that it is contaminated.
 Why do people buy unpleasant tasting and dangerous moonshine?
 Because legally produced distilled spirits products are very heavily taxed.
 This increases their cost to the consumer by about 100%.
 53

-7. Grimes, W. Straight Up or on the Rocks: A Cultural History of American Drink.
-NY: Simon & Schuster, 1993, pp. 52-53.
-However, this commonly-accepted explanation is challenged by C. Cowdery in How Bourbon Whiskey Really Got Its Famous Name.
+7. Grimes, W. Straight Up or on the Rocks: A Cultural History of American Drink, pp. 52-53.
+But this explanation is challenged by C. Cowdery in How Bourbon Whiskey Really Got Its Famous Name.
 The Bourbon Reader,1996, 3 (1).

 12. Roueche, op cit.